Alison Knowles: Early work

 Transferring from Middlebury College in Vermont, Knowles graduated from the Pratt Institute in 1956.
-Since her father was a professor at Pratt, she was able to enroll in the school at no cost.
+Since her father, Edwin Knowles, was a professor at Pratt, she was able to enroll in the school at no cost.
 During night classes, Knowles studied painting with abstract expressionist Adolph Gottlieb.
 She admired Helen Frankenthaler and had acquaintance with the work of Jackson Pollock.
 Franz Kline also taught some of the painting courses.
 During the day, Knowles studied graphic design and commercial layout.
 A class taught by painter Richard Lindner proved very influential for Knowles.
 “What I learned there was that I am an artist.
 What I should have learned there is that I am not a painter,” said Knowles in a 2006 interview.

-In addition to her father, Knowles notes John Cage as another one of her mentors.
+In addition to her father, Knowles noted John Cage as another one of her mentors.
 She knew of Cage through one of his courses taught at the New School for Social Research in 1958.
-Many of the Fluxus leaders, such as Dick Higgins, George Brecht, Al Hansen and Allan Kaprow, took the historic class.
-Knowles's focus in painting diminished after her show at the Nonegon Gallery in New York, in which she destroyed all of her works in a bonfire behind her brother's house.
+Many of the Fluxus leaders, such as Dick Higgins, George Brecht, Al Hansen, and Allan Kaprow, took the historic class.
+Knowles's focus on painting diminished after her show at the Nonegon Gallery in New York, in which she destroyed all of her works in a bonfire behind her brother's house.
 This act of destruction led directly to her association with other types of work and eventually with Fluxus.
 On the first Fluxus tour in 1962, Knowles began to write event scores, which would quickly become a major aspect of the movement.

 After participating in the initial Fluxus Festivals in Europe from 1962 to 1963, Knowles returned to the United States and began making objects, some as Fluxus multiples commissioned by George Maciunas, the leader of the movement.
 Knowles's object-based pieces focus on the audience's tactile and audible interaction with the artwork.
 While her counterparts targeted the conventions of music, Knowles focused on poetry and the significance of spoken word.
 During the 1960s, she began to incorporate beans in her art, a common motif in her work.
 The bean was a unique object to use at a time when other Fluxus artists employed street detritus, readymades, and assemblage objects.